 Radley London

-Radley bags are priced between $200–$450, which makes Radley one of the most genuinely affordable options on this list without ever feeling like a compromise on quality.
-The Chancery bag is a current fixation of mine — so structured and sophisticated, with this beautiful flapover design and elongated straps that feel effortlessly chic.
+As for my favorite styles, the Chancery bag is (and has been) a current fixation of mine.
+It is structured and sophisticated, with this beautiful flapover design and elongated straps that feel effortlessly chic.
+Moreover, it comes in 3 different sizes: small, medium, and large, depending on what fits your lifestyle best.
 The Delphine tote in coffee is also absolutely dreamy for everyday wear.

-Classic British style with a touch of personality, Radley London delivers every time.
+If you’re looking for a bag that embodies classic British style with a touch of personality, Radley London delivers every time.

 Radley London bags are best for: